by-jp/www.byjp.me/content/posts/indieweb/index.md

   - web
   - indieweb
   - fediverse
+summary: Embracing the indieweb, an internet run by humans not corporations.
 ---

 In December I killed my Twitter account.
 I was minorly proud of how long I'd been around there (ID 15751: palindromic _and_ an early adopter; living that nerd life), even if I was mostly a lurker, however Musk's layoffs affected friends I trust, and Twitter's security & ethics teams — two teams I wanted to be at full strength.